osilander/bonito_benchmarks/README.md

 ## 9.4 Flowcells

 ### No polishing
-First, the results with no polishing at all ("none").
+First, the results for 9.4 flowcells with no polishing at all ("none").
 Each point in the plot below indicates the quality score within a 250 Kbp window. `bonito 0.3.5` is indicated as *b0.3.5*; `guppy 4.5.2` is indicated as *g4.5*.
 There are two models for guppy, *fast* (fast) amd *high accuracy* (hac).
 In addition, for